AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 Overall expectations
 --------------------

-All in all, there should not be significant performances differences between code written in Ada and code written in C, provided that there are semantically equivalent.
+All in all, there should not be significant performance differences between code written in Ada and code written in C, provided that they are semantically equivalent.
 Taking the current GNAT implementation and its GCC C counterpart for example, most of the code generation and optimization phases are shared between C and Ada |mdash| so there's not one compiler more efficient than the